doganmehmet/plootra-dev/content/post/2023-01-27-testing-shiny-with-simple-markdown-document/index.en.md

 ### How to make it responsive?

-Using CSS code, you can make your shiny app responsive.

-I used the below CSS to make the shiny app responsive.
-[This tutorial](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp) helped me understand how to make an *iframe* responsive using CSS.
+Using CSS code, you can make the embedded app responsive.
+Check out [this tutorial](https://www.w3schools.com/howto/howto_css_responsive_iframes.asp) to understand how the underlying CSS works.

-Place CSS code and iframe tag into the body of the post, and it will be responsive.
+Place **CSS code** and **iframe tag** into the body of the post, and it will make the app responsive.
+You can manipulate the **aspect ratio** depending on your needs by editing the **padding-top** argument.

 ```css
 <style>